Breastfeeding

 At your local health centre

-Breastfeeding support groups are run by the public health nurse.
-Meetings take place weekly, where you and other mothers can meet the nurse to discuss any problems you might have and get advice.
+Breastfeeding support groups are run by public health nurses and lactation consultants in your local health centre.
+Meetings usually take place weekly.
+You and other mothers can meet breastfeeding experts, share information and discuss any problems you might have.
+Check where and when your local breastfeeding support group takes place.

 Breastfeeding counsellors